-For the 2023 measurement year, the assumed investment rate of return was of 7.0 percent, including an inflation rate of 2.50 percent and a real return of 4.50 percent.
+For the 2022 and 2023 measurement years, the assumed investment rate of return was of 7.0 percent, including an inflation rate of 2.50 percent and a real return of 4.50 percent.
 Salary increases were assumed to vary by service credit.
 These actuarial assumptions were based on an experience study dated Sept.
 30, 2021.

-For the 2022-2018 measurement years, the assumed investment rate of return was 7.0, including an inflation rate of 2.25 percent and a real return of 4.75 percent.
+For the 2021-2018 measurement years, the assumed investment rate of return was 7.0, including an inflation rate of 2.25 percent and a real return of 4.75 percent.
 Salary increases were assumed to vary by service credit.